languidphoton/ralts/README.md

 ### Using 'suds' to process files into stories

-To process the files into for usage in Obsidian can, you use the `suds` command.
+To process the files for usage as stories in Obsidian, you use the `suds` command.

 ```
 % python3 ralts.py suds --all